JerryLove77/cse15l-lab-reports/lab-report-4-week-8.md

 - There should be a small fix for the inline code with backticks senario

+- The major factor to fix is make sure there isn't an odd number of backticks within the brackets, which will omit the link.

 - The demo of the fix
 ![fix](fix1.png)

 ### Fixes for snippet 2:

-- There would be a major fix on the original code
+- There would be a major fix on the original code.
+Because we would have to completely overhaul the preexisting mechanism of how to detect links in our `MarkdownParse.java`.

 - detect open and close parenthesis and brackets need to be revised